smahli/MyJavaProgram/README.md

-ts all my java basic program brushing up all java logics and programs
+Its all my java basic program brushing up all java logics and programs